Myoskeletal Application

 myoskeletal influences

 Muscular patterns of imbalance have become clinically predictable in how they affect the neuromuscular system.
 And striated muscle tends to develop predictable imbalance patterning before the appearance of pain.
-Ideally, MAT are applied to what are referred to as “common compensatory muscle strain patterns” in order to improve postural alignment or reduce the effects of dysfunctional posture before pain sets in.
-MAT assessment and the techniques themselves are not considered specific in nature, but is rather applied to gross anatomical dysfunction.
+Ideally, MAT are applied to downregulate and repattern what are referred to as “common compensatory muscle strain patterns” to improve postural alignment or reduce the effects of dysfunctional posture before pain sets in.
+MAT assessment and the techniques themselves are not considered specific in nature, but are rather applied to gross anatomical dysfunction.
 Pain is not chased.
 Rather, patient history is considered and function is assessed and restored to the entire body in the assumption that its own innate wisdom will incorporate the manipulated change and strain and/or pain will resolve on its own with muscle, neural, and postural re-education and rehabilitative exercise.

 The ideal patient will be referred to an MAT practitioner with a diagnosis and clearance for treatment in order to avoid contraindications and to assist the practitioner with designing a treatment plan for the individual patient.
-Sometimes, a diagnosis may not be included in the referral.
-However, specific complaints or observations may be reported.
-Or, perhaps, orthopedic testing will have taken place, but insufficient results may be found to make an official diagnosis.
-Regardless, an in-depth medical history and intake will be done and a MAT assessment will be made by the practitioner prior to beginning treatment.
-Assessment, evaluation, treatment plan, progress and/or results are forwarded to referring physician when released to do so by the patient.
+Sometimes, a firm diagnosis may not be included in the referral.
+Or an idiopathic or differential diagnosis, specific complaints or observations may be reported.
+Or, perhaps, insufficient results may be found to make an official diagnosis.

 Some common compensatory strain patterns indicated for use of MAT are as follows: